PPG Industries: In sports

-PPG has been involved in sports for numerous years, including being the primary sponsor for the CART Indy car series from 1980 to 1997.
+PPG has been involved in sports for numerous years, including being the primary sponsor for the CART PPG Indy Car World Series from 1980 to 1997.
 The company has been a partner of Team Penske in CART, IndyCar Series and NASCAR Cup Series since 1984.
 Since the race's inception in 1994, PPG has sponsored the trophy for the Brickyard 400.
 PPG also partners with Formula 1 racing teams; they have had a partnership with Williams F1 Team since 2017.
 PPG is the prime sponsor of John Force Racing and makes all their cars' paints and decals before each NHRA race.

 On October 4, 2016, it was announced that The Consol Energy Center in Pittsburgh would be giving up its naming rights, and transferred to PPG, making the arena named the PPG Paints Arena.
 PPG has been involved in snooker since 2024, starting with the title sponsorship agreement with WST for the Tour Championship.
 The title sponsorship deal was then extended to the Triple Crown's Masters event until 2027 with its Johnstone's Paint brand.
 GORI, one of its sub-brands in Scandinavian countries, also sponsors the German Masters from 2025.